centrahq/api-documentation/pages/06.plugins/06.adyen-drop-in/docs.md

 -->

 The [`PaymentActionResponse`, explained in the Swagger UI](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/4.%20selection%20handling%2C%20checkout%20flow/post_payment) and in [Payment Method flows](https://docs.centra.com/guides/shop-api/payment-method-flows) does not differ specifically for Adyen Drop-In, the important part is to support ``action=javascript`` to provide info to the already embedded Adyen Drop-In form.

+Direct ``success`` can be seen for free orders (including shipping cost), or if your customer used a credit card without 3DS verification.
+In this case, you can display the receipt page immediately.

 ### Parameters sent to paymentReturnPage